dat3Cph/material/docs/toolbox/deployment_pipeline/frontend.md

 3. You should have a Droplet with Caddy installed that you use for your backend deployment pipeline.

-4. You should create a subdomain that can be used for accessing your frontend application.
+4. You should have a subdomain that can be used for accessing your frontend application.

 ## The Plan